zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 Azure managed disks are block-level storage volumes that are managed by Azure and used with Azure virtual machines (VMs).
 Managed disks are like physical disks in an on-premises server, but they're virtualized.
 With managed disks, all you have to do is specify the disk size, specify the disk type, and provision the disk.
 After you provision the disk, Azure handles the rest.

-The available types of disks are ultra disks, premium solid-state drives (SSD), standard SSDs, and standard hard disk drives (HDDs).
+The available types of managed disks are ultra disks, premium solid-state drives (SSD), standard SSDs, and standard hard disk drives (HDDs).
 For information about each disk type, see [Azure managed disk types](disks-types.md).

-Alternatively, you could use Azure Elastic SAN as your VM's storage.
-Elastic SAN allows you to consolidate the storage for all your workloads into a single storage back end.
-It can be more cost effective if you have many large-scale, I/O-intensive workloads and top-tier databases.
-To learn more, see [What is Azure Elastic SAN?](/azure/storage/elastic-san/elastic-san-introduction)
+An alternative is to use Azure Elastic SAN as your VM's storage.
+With Elastic SAN, you can consolidate the storage for all your workloads into a single storage back end.
+This choice can be more cost effective if you have many large-scale, I/O-intensive workloads and top-tier databases.
+To learn more, see [What is Azure Elastic SAN?](/azure/storage/elastic-san/elastic-san-introduction).

 ## Benefits of managed disks